Pivoted Cholesky decomposition by Cross Approximation for efficient solution of kernel systems: Solving large kernel systems

-This is analogical to the scenario we solve by inverting a singular value decomposition (SVD) of $ \widetilde {\vek \Phi}$ with the reciprocals of very small eigenvalues replaced by zeros, which produces the solution with the smallest $L_2$ norm to the underdetermined system \cite[p.
+This is analogical to the scenario we solve by a singular value decomposition (SVD) of $ \widetilde {\vek \Phi}$ and replace the reciprocals of very small eigenvalues replaced by zeros, which produces the solution with the smallest $L_2$ norm to the underdetermined system \cite[p.
 69]{press2007}.
-Comparing to that, the PCD solution has a smaller complexity of $\C O(k^2 n)$ at the sacrifice of orthogonality of the ``selected bases''.
+Comparing to that, the PCD solution has a smaller complexity of $\C O(k^2 n)$ at the sacrifice of non-orthogonality of the ``selected bases''.

-For the rank-deficient systems the above solution also costs less than a Sherman-Morrison-Woodbury\cite[p.50]{Golub1996} invertion of $\lambda \vek I + \vek L \vek L^\top$ with $\lambda$ a regularization.
-The two differs in the solving procedure in which the former costs $\C O(k^2)$ flops while the latter costs $\C O(k^2 n)$.
+For the rank-deficient systems the above solution also costs less than a Sherman-Morrison-Woodbury\cite[p.50]{Golub1996} inversion of $\lambda \vek I + \vek L_*\vek L_*^\top$ with $\lambda$ a regularization.
+Besides the PCD cost, the former requires additional $\C O(k^2)$ flops for the solution while the latter requires $\C O(k^2 n)$.